vienvuong/portfolio/content/blog/nerf-guide.md

 ---
 author: "Vien Vuong"
 title: "A Deep Dive Into Neural Radiance Fields (NeRFs) [Ongoing]"
-date: "2022-09-28"
+date: "2022-09-24"
-description: "We will explore and implement (at least) 3 papers that propose "
+description: "A chronicle of the explosive growth of neural radiance fields from 2020-2022.
+I will attempt to summarize around 50 important NeRF-related papers and outline how they improve upon the original paper."
 tags: ["nerf", "3d", "computer-vision", "ml", "research"]
 comments: false
 socialShare: false